-Police Searching For Dimas Coronado Who Abducted His Two Sons After Killing Their Pregnant Mother
+Police Searching For Dimas Coronado Who Allegedly Abducted His Two Sons After Killing Their Pregnant Mother

-Phoenix police say 47-year-old Dimas Coronado shot and killed his wife, 24-year-old Oralia Nunez, and another man, 34-year-old Omar Gonzalez early Saturday morning before abducting their children.
-The Washington Post describes the man as a renter of the home where they were found.
-Nunez was eight-months pregnant with another child.
-Coronado was the father.
-Police have issued a warrant for his arrest and an Amber Alert for the children in both the U.S. and Mexico.
+Phoenix police believe 47-year-old Dimas Coronado abducting his children after he shot and killed his wife, 24-year-old Oralia Nunez and another man, 34-year-old Omar Gonzalez, early Saturday morning.
+The Washington Post describes the man as a renter of the home where Nunez and Gonzalez were found.
+Nunez was eight-months pregnant with another child and Coronado was the father.

+Police have issued a warrant for Coronado’s arrest and an Amber Alert for the children in both the U.S. and Mexico.
 Once apprehended, Coronado is expected to be charged with three counts of homicide.
 Sergeant Armando Carbajal of the Phoenix Police Department said that he should be considered armed and dangerous.

-Police report that they received a call about 4:30 a.m.
+Police report that they received a call around 4:30 a.m.
 Saturday morning about a double shooting.
 CBS News reports that when they arrived, they found Nunez and Gonzalez dead and the boys, 8-year-old Victor Coronado-Nunez and 5-year-old Jonathan Coronado-Nunez, missing.
 Nunez’s roommate told police that she had discovered the dead bodies when she returned home from work.
 Gonzalez was declared dead at the scene.
 Nunez was taken to the hospital where she later died.

 Coronado and Nunez had been living apart for several months but were still married and had been for nine years.
 It was a relationship known to have involved domestic violence.
 Nunez was reportedly afraid of Coronado because of her fight for custody of their two sons.